Women Strike for Peace: House Un-American Activities Committee (HUAC)

 Women Strike for Peace played a crucial role in bringing down the House Un-American Activities Committee (HUAC).
-From the beginning of the Women Strikes for Peace in 1961, the FBI had the group under surveillance due to fear that communism had spread to the mothers of America.
-Women Strikes for Peace approached the committee hearings differently than those summoned before them.
+From the beginning of Women Strike for Peace in 1961, the FBI had the group under surveillance due to fear that communism had spread to the mothers of America.
+Women Strike for Peace approached the committee hearings differently than those summoned before them.
 In November 1962 the leaders of the group were subpoenaed by the HUAC.
-After the subpoenas were distributed to the women, Women Strikes for Peace released the information to the media before the HUAC could issue a press release, as the committee usually used the news media to discredit the organizations subpoena.
+After the subpoenas were distributed to the women, Women Strike for Peace released the information to the media before the HUAC could issue a press release, as the committee usually used the news media to discredit the organizations subpoena.
 When under question the women used their status as mothers to argue their moral high ground, as mothers arguing for peace were the most loyal Americans.
 Another strategy that differed from those before them was the use of a large quantity of WSP members to volunteer to testify at the hearings, effectively showing that the group had nothing to hide.
-Political theorist Jean Bethke Elshtain determined that the Women Strikes for Peace's performance at the HUAC was a success due to the "deconstructive power of a politics of humor, irony, evasion, and ridicule".
+Political theorist Jean Bethke Elshtain determined that Women Strike for Peace's performance at the HUAC was a success due to the "deconstructive power of a politics of humor, irony, evasion, and ridicule".
 The use of motherhood and family as a tool for the attack on the congressional hearings showed the "familial-cold war consensus" would soon crumble.

 Nevada testing sites and their effects

 The Nevada Proving Ground came to be where the United States perfected their nuclear weaponry.
 The spot located a mere 65 miles north of Las Vegas replaced the Pacific Islands as a testing ground for these weapons.
 Coined as an “outdoor laboratory” and an “experimental landscape”, several government sponsored activities took place there.
 “Doom Towns” were constructed with mannequin families to test these weapons on.

 The WSP protested in part because of the effects of the particles and debris that remained in the air after years of nuclear testing.
 The radioactive effects after World War II were said to be the first global environmental issue in both scale and potency of the “post-war era”, said by historian John McCormack.
 With more than 120 official weapon tests in the Pacific and Nevada, depositing immense amounts of radioactive debris which caused levels of ionizing radiation to slowly increase over time.
 The nuclear arms race made the world more radioactive.
 The debris spread onto things like food and drinks and in the very air we breathed, causing cancer and birth defects.
 People were ignorant of the possible health risks and would have picnics at high points near the testing site to watch government experiments.
-Exposure to radiation and the effects it had on civilians and the unborn were a driving force for the Women’s Peace Movement to strike to end the nuclear race and stop this rising environmental issue as it was harming the innocent.
+Exposure to radiation and the effects it had on civilians and the unborn were a driving force for the Women's Peace Movement to strike to end the nuclear race and stop this rising environmental issue as it was harming the innocent.